pmd/pmd/docs/pages/pmd/userdocs/extending/defining_properties.md

 Multivalued properties are also allowed and their `type` attribute has the form `List[Boolean]` or `List[Character]`, with every above type allowed.
 These properties make use of the **sequence datatype** provided by XPath 2.0 and above.
+When providing multiple values, the delimiter is a simple comma ("`,`").
+The comma can be escaped with a backslash when needed.

 ```xml
 <rule name="MyXpathRule" ...>